Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-setup-a.md

 - If you're an AI Unlimited administrator, complete the setup.
 To learn more about specific fields, click a section below.

-- If you're a returning AI administrator looking to modify the setup information, authorize using your GitHub credentials and select **SETUP**.
+- If you're a returning AI Unlimited administrator looking to modify the setup information, authorize using your GitHub credentials and select **SETUP**.

 <details>